Premium international exhibition and conferences on Solar, Renewable, Storage, Power and Electrical Industry

 Solar

-Kenya has a high potential for solar power.
+Kenya has immense potential in solar power, making it ideal for solar energy exhibitions in Kenya and solar technology showcases.
 The government plans to increase the solar energy generation capacity to 600 MW by 2030.
-The estimated solar potential in Kenya is almost 15,000 MW
+The estimated solar potential in Kenya is almost 15,000 MW.

 Transmission